ASSESSMENTS

 Phase 2: Verification and Selection

-Eligible candidates who are chosen to proceed to Phase 2 will receive an invitation by email to complete the Phase 2 application form in the portal.
-During this part of the process the applicant’s credentials will be verified by the program administrators.
-They will also write the Therapeutics Decision-Making Examination, interview and apply for a restricted license through the CPSO.
+Eligible candidates who are identified to proceed to Phase 2 will receive an invitation by email to complete the Phase 2 application form in the portal.
+During this part of the process, the applicant’s credentials will be verified by the program administrators.
+Applicants will also complete the Therapeutics Decision-Making Exam, participate in an interview and apply for a restricted certificate through the CPSO.

-Before you apply for Phase 2, collect all your supporting documents.
+Before you apply for Phase 2, collect all your supporting information.

 When you are ready to apply: